-At December 31, 2012, Daniel Drimmer and his related parties held an approximate 24.5% effective interest in the REIT through ownership of Units and LP Units.
-For so long as Starlight maintains a significant effective interest in the REIT, Starlight benefits from certain contractual rights regarding the REIT and Starlight has the ability to exercise influence with respect to the affairs of the REIT and significantly affect the outcome of Unitholder votes, including the ability to prevent certain fundamental transactions, and may discourage transactions involving a change of control of the REIT, including transactions in which an investor might otherwise receive a premium for its Units over the then current market price.
+At March 31, 2013, Daniel Drimmer, the REIT's CEO, and his related parties held an approximate 19.85% effective interest in the REIT through ownership of Units and LP Units.
+For so long as Starlight maintains a significant effective interest in the REIT, Starlight benefits from certain contractual rights regarding the REIT.
+Starlight has the ability to exercise influence with respect to the affairs of the REIT and significantly affect the outcome of Unitholder votes, including the ability to prevent certain fundamental transactions.
+Starlight may discourage transactions involving a change of control of the REIT, including transactions in which an investor might otherwise receive a premium for its Units over the then current market price.
 The Units may also be less liquid and worth less than they would if Starlight did not have the ability to influence matters affecting the REIT.
-Additionally, Starlight's significant effective interest may discourage transactions involving a change of control of the REIT, including transactions of control of the REIT.
-Additionally, Starlight's significant effective interest may discourage transactions involving a change of control of the REIT, including transactions involving a change of control of the REIT.
 Additionally, Starlight's significant effective interest may discourage transactions involving a change of control of the REIT, including transactions in which an investor as a holder of the Units might otherwise receive a premium for its Units over the then-current market price.

 Pursuant to the Exchange Agreement, each LP Unit is exchangeable at the option of the holder for one Unit of the REIT (subject to customary anti-dilution adjustments).
-If Starlight exchanges LP Units for Units and sells Units in the public market, the market price of the Units could fall.
+If Starlight exchanges LP Units for Units and sells the Units in the public market, the market price of the Units could fall.
 The perception among the public that these sales will occur could also produce such effect.